 - 1 teaspoon chopped garlic

-- Garnish: sesame seeds, sliced green onions, chopped cilantro, chile powder (optional)
+- sesame seeds (sliced green onions, chopped cilantro, chile powder (optional))

 - Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper and spread chicken wings in an even layer.
 Brush chicken wings with canola oil or spray with cooking spray.
 Bake for 30 minutes or until chicken wings are lightly golden brown.

 - Meanwhile, whisk remaining ingredients (everything but the garnish) together in a small bowl.
 Remove baking dish from oven and turn chicken wings over.
 Using a pastry brush, brush wings with a generous layer of the wing sauce.
 Return to oven and bake for 10 minutes.

 - Remove from oven and turn chicken wings over again and brush with remaining wing sauce.
 Bake until sauce gets bubbly and starts to turn very brown and caramelized, about 10 to 15 more minutes.
 Remove from oven and serve chicken wings garnished with sesame seeds, sliced green onions, chopped cilantro and chile powder for extra heat (optional).